flutter/flutter/specs/style.md

     // null if property is missing

   setter void (PropertyHandle property, AbstractStyleValue value);
+    // verify that value.parentNode is null
     // if there is no Property object for /property/, creates one
     // else calls its update() method to change the value
-    // if the value changed:
+    // update value's parentNode
     // invoke consumer.renderNode.cascadedValueChanged(property); for each
     // currently registered consumer
-    // if the value is new:
-    // invoke consumer.renderNode.cascadedValueAdded(property); for each
-    // currently registered consumer

   void remove(PropertyHandle property);
     // drops the Property object for /property/ from this StyleDeclaration object
-    // invoke consumer.renderNode.cascadedValueRemoved(property); for each
+    // invoke consumer.renderNode.cascadedValueChanged(property); for each
     // currently registered consumer
 }
 ```